Division of Student Affairs

 Dr. James Switzer began his role in student affairs administration in 1952 as the Director of Admissions.
 One year later, he was promoted and served as the senior student affairs officer and served in that role until 1968.
 Dr. Switzer continued to serve the institution as a professor and chair for the Department of Health Education where he earned the Distinguished Professor of the Year Award in 1975.
 After 34 years of service, he retired in 1980.

 Ms. Cantrell has extensive experience in higher education, serving in a variety of roles throughout her career in Student Affairs.
 Her expertise in student conduct, student crisis management, counseling services, and student support services will be critical as we continue our efforts to develop healthy, connected, learning-focused students and communities.
-She holds a Bachelor of Arts with a concentration in Psychology from Millsaps College, a Master of Science in Counselor Education from Mississippi State University, and is nearing completion of her Doctor of Philosophy in Counselor Education at Mississippi State University.
-Ms. Cantrell currently serves as Dean of Students at Mississippi University for Women.
+She holds a Bachelor of Arts with a concentration in Psychology from Millsaps College, a Master of Science in Counselor Education and is nearing completion of her Doctor of Philosophy in Counselor Education, both from, Mississippi State University.
+Ms. Cantrell previously served as Dean of Students and Title IX Coordinator at Mississippi University for Women.
 Ms. Cantrell will be responsible for supervisory oversight of the Dean of Students office; Office of Disability Accommodations; Student Counseling Services; Student Health Services; Center for Military Veterans, Service Members, and Families; and Student Support and Outreach.

 Dr. Eddie Holloway has served as Dean of Student since 1997 and as Assistant Vice President since 2015.
 A native and lifelong resident of Hattiesburg, Dr. Holloway received his degrees, including a doctorate in educational administration (1998) from Southern Miss.
 His commitment to civility and education are evident through his advocacy for the celebration of black history month at USM and at PRCC as well as through his work on the Mississippi Civil Rights Commission.
 Dr. Holloway exemplifies the University’s Creed, which outlines campus civility and helps the goal that all students and their perspectives are valued and respected.
 Holloway has also served in several roles outside the University including as a mental health counselor and even a member of the Hattiesburg City Council (1985-1998).